kapost/clone_kit/README.md

 # CloneKit!

-An ActiveRecord-ish toolkit library for building database record cloning without the business logic and executing cloning operations, especially for multi-tenant applications using Mongoid.
+An ActiveRecord-ish toolkit library for building database record cloning without the business logic and executing cloning operations, especially for multi-tenant applications using ActiveRecord or Mongoid.

 ## Why does cloning require a special toolkit?